luispengler/telegram-desktop-themes/README.md

 # My telegram themes
-A collection of my own telegram themes available for public usage!
+A collection of my own telegram themes!

 These themes were generated using [telegram-palette-gen](https://github.com/agnipau/telegram-palette-gen)